sofiadebellis/lurkForWork/README.md

-# Assessment 3 - Vanilla JS: LurkForWork
+# Vanilla JS: LurkForWork

 1. Background & Motivation
 2. The Task
-3. Getting Started
+3. 3.
+Getting started
-4. Constraints & Assumptions
-5. Marking Criteria
-6. Originality of Work
-7. Submission
-8. Late Submission Policy

-## 0. Change Log

-13/03/2023 - Updated the description of the '/job/feed' endpoint in Swagger docs from 'all jobs' -> 'next 5 jobs'.

 ## 1. Background & Motivation

 Web-based applications are becoming the most common way to build a digital capability accessible to a mass audience.
 While there are modern tools that help us build these rapidly, it's important to understand the fundamental JavaScript-based technology and architectures that exist, both to gain a deeper understanding for when these skills may be needed, but also to simply understand the mechanics of fundamental JS.
 Even when working with a high level framework like ReactJS, understanding (in-concept) the code that it is transpiled to will ensure you're a more well rounded web-based engineer.

-This assignment consists of building a **frontend** website in Vanilla JS (no ReactJS or other frameworks).
+This  consists of building a **frontend** website in Vanilla JS (no ReactJS or other frameworks).
 This frontend will interact with a RESTful API HTTP backend that is built in JavaScript (NodeJS express server) and provided to you.

 A theoretical background on how to interface with this API can be found the "promises & fetch" lecture.